Abbasid revolution: Discontent among non-Arab Sunni Muslims

-The early Muslim conquest of Persia was coupled with an anti-Iranian Arabization policy which led to much discontent.
-Up until the time of Abd al-Malik ibn Marwan, the divan was dominated by the mawali and accounts were written using the Pahlavi script.
-The controversial Umayyad governor Al-Hajjaj ibn Yusuf forced all the mawali who had left for cities, in order to avoid paying the kharaj tax, to return to their lands.
+The Umayyad governor of Iraq and the east, Al-Hajjaj ibn Yusuf, forced all the mawali who had left for cities, in order to avoid paying the kharaj tax, to return to their lands.
 He was upset at the usage of Persian as the court language in the eastern Islamic empire, and ordered it to be changed to Arabic.
+Up until the reign of Caliph Abd al-Malik ibn Marwan, the Roman coinage was used throughout of Syria, Egypt and Arabia while Sassanian coins were through Iraq and Iraq, the caliph introduced the first official Islamic coinage in Arabic.
+He also transformed the government accounts of Damascus from Greek to Arabic and the government accounts of Kufa were transformed from Persian to Arabic.

 Discontent among non-Muslims

 Support for the Abbasid revolution was an early example of people of different faiths aligning with a common cause.
 This was due in large part to policies of the Umayyads which were regarded as particularly oppressive to anyone following a faith other than Islam.
 In 741, the Umayyads decreed that non-Muslims could not serve in government posts.
 The Abbasids were aware of this discontent, and made efforts to balance both its Muslim character as well as its partially non-Muslim constituency.

 The non-Muslim aristocracy around Merv supported the Abbasids, and thus retained their status as a privileged governing class regardless of religious belief.